Revanth-arc/hugging-face-rag-chatbot/README.md

 ⸻

-📜 License
+License

-This project is developed for educational and internship purposes.
+This project was developed for educational and internship purposes.